Rimurutempestx/AWS-Lambda-Functions/README.md

 - Database replication: You can use Lambda functions to automatically replicate data between multiple RDS instances.
 This can help you ensure that your data is always available and accessible.
 - Database auditing: You can use Lambda functions to audit database activity in RDS.
 Lambda functions can help you log changes to your database and identify potential security issues.
 - User management: You can use Lambda functions to manage user access and permissions in RDS.
 Lambda functions can help you enforce role-based access control and automatically create or delete users.
+- Performance tuning: You can use Lambda functions to automatically optimize database performance in RDS.
+Lambda functions can help you identify and fix performance bottlenecks in your database.